GTerigi/dropdownCheckbox/README.md

 </div>
 ```

-If you want to initialize the dropdown checkbox you just need to
+If you want to initialize the dropdown checkbox:
 ```javascript
 let dropdown = $(".dropdown-checkbox-wrap").dropdownCheckbox();
 ```